raghavchalapathy/dnr/README.md

 There are many parameters you can tune (CRF, dropout rate, embedding dimension, LSTM hidden layer size, etc).
 To see all parameters, simply run:

+## Using DrugBank and Medline DataSets in your experiments.

+If you plan to use the data DrugBank and Medline  in your experiments kindly cite the below papers.